cloudera/cloudera-playbook/README.md

 $ ./dynamic_inventory_cm --list
 ```

-Note: the inventory cache can be refreshed in the following way if the CM_URL changed:
+Note: the cache of Cloudera Manager inventory can be refreshed in the following way:

 ```
 $ ./dynamic_inventory_cm --refresh-cache